[big shoutout to to Dixon for giving Polymur a glance ahead of this post and adding it to the Graphite tools page]

 - Shuffling around or adding storage backends is difficult to do in a transparent fashion

 - Plaintext streams over TCP isn’t great for global collection unless you like a spiderweb of VPNs (and still think it’s 2005)

-Originally this felt like a large enough list to consider moving on, until I realized it could essentially be addressed with a single class of tooling:
+Originally this felt like a large enough list to consider moving on, until I realized it could essentially be addressed with a small collection of software:

 So I created it, and named it Polymur

 Polymur was originally whipped together to solve Graphite Carbon-relay scaling issues where our upstream relay nodes each had multiple relay daemons behind HAproxy, and the relay nodes themselves were behind a top-level load balancer (ELB).
 It was load balancers all the way down.